Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Introduction

 The analysis show that under the assumption of RS ansatz (for details, see Section~\ref{sec:extensions_and_sketch}), the average MSE of reconstruction is obtained via a system of coupled fixed point equations that can be solved numerically.
 For the $T$-orthogonal case, we find that the solution depends on the sparsity pattern (how the non-zero components are located block-wise in the vector) of the source --- even when such knowledge is not used in the reconstruction.
 In the case of \emph{rotationally invariant} ensemble, the results are obtained as a function of the Stieltjes transform of the eigenvalue spectrum that describes the measurement matrix.
 For this case only the total sparsity of the source vector has influence on the reconstruction performance.
-As a side result, we find that the formulas for the basic setup of Gaussian measurement process and LASSO reconstruction are computationally much simpler than the ones reported in \cite{Rangan-Fletcher-Goyal-2012}.
-Based on numerical experiments, the two results match each other perfectly, as expected.
+The end results for the rotationally invariant case are also shown to be equivalent to those in \cite{Tulino-etal-cs2013}, bridging the gap between two different approaches to replica analysis.

 Finally, solving the MSE of the replica analysis for some practical settings reveals that the standard Gaussian ensemble is suboptimal as a sensing matrix when the system is corrupted by additive noise.
-For example, a random row-orthogonal measurement matrix provides uniformly better reconstruction than the Gaussian one.
+For example, a random row-orthogonal measurement matrix provides uniformly better reconstructions compared to the Gaussian one.
 This is in contrast to the noise-free case where it is well known that the perfect reconstruction threshold is the same for the whole rotationally invariant ensemble (see, e.g., \cite{Kabashima-Wadayama-Tanaka-2009}).
 On the other hand, albeit $T$-orthogonal measurement matrices are able to offer lower MSE than any other ensemble we tested when the sparsity of the source is not uniform, the effect diminishes as the noise level in the system increases.
 This may be intuitively explained by the fact that the additive noise in the system makes it more difficult to differentiate between blocks of different sparsities when we have no prior information about it.